Interactive Session Proposals

 Sessions must be open to all conference attendees.

-Session facilitators must share a 1-page wrap-up report, or 5-10 minute video or audio file to conference organizers, summarizing activities, outcomes, and future plans for sharing material or building on the session outcomes beyond the conference, by September 1, 2020, via email to email@example.com.
+Session facilitators must share a 1-page wrap-up report, or 5-10 minute video or audio file with conference organizers, summarizing activities, outcomes, and future plans for sharing material or building on the session outcomes beyond the conference, by September 1, 2024, via email to firstname.lastname@example.org.

-All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2020 Scientific Program Committee.
-Applicants will be notified about the status of their proposals and any requested revisions by early winter 2019.
-We encourage proposals that prioritize diversity among invited speakers and organizers, from individuals or groups involved in cutting edge conservation science or practice.
-Broad or specific relevance to the conference theme, Crossing Boundaries: Innovative Approaches to Conservation, is encouraged but not a selection criterion for interactive sessions.
+All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2024 Scientific Program Committee.
+Applicants will be notified about the status of their proposals and any requested revisions by early winter 2023.
+We encourage proposals that prioritize diversity among invited speakers and organizers.
+Broad or specific relevance to the conference theme, Celebrating Diversity in Conservation from Summit to Sea, is encouraged but not a selection criterion for interactive sessions.